dyweb/blog/source/introduction_to_time_series_database.md

 However it is becoming trending with the growth of system monitoring and internet of things.
 The [wiki](https://en.wikipedia.org/wiki/Time_series) definition of time series data is *a series of data points indexed (or listed or graphed) in time order*.
 When it comes to TSDB, I prefer my own definition: **store client history in server for analysis**.
 Time series data is history, it's **immutable**, **unique** and **sortable**.
-For instance, the CPU usage at 2017-09-03-21:24:44 is 10.02% for machine-01 in us-east region, it won't change overtime like bank account balance, there will be no update on it, the CPU usage at next second, or from different machine are different data points.
+For instance, `the CPU usage at 2017-09-03-21:24:44 is 10.02% for machine-01 in us-east region`, it won't change overtime like bank account balance, there will be no update once it's generated, the CPU usage at next second, or from different machine are different data points.
-And the order of data arriving at server is not that important since you can remove the duplicate and sort by client timestamp.
+And **the order of data arriving at server does not effect correctness** because you can remove the duplicate and sort by client timestamp.
 Clients of TSDB send their history to sever and is still functional when the server is down, **sending data to TSDB is not critical for many clients**;
 A http server's main job is serving content instead of reporting status code to TSDB.